Courtney M. Leonard: Biography

 Courtney Leonard was born in 1980 in Long Island, New York.
 She is a member of the Shinnecock Nation, an indigenous community with historical connections to water, fishing, and whaling.
 Leonard's early life and her identity was heavily influenced by the coastal way of life of the Shinnecock community.

 In 2014, Leonard began BREACH, a mixed media project that delves into the multiple definitions of the word, as well as, how it pertains to her life as a member of the Shinnecock Nation.
 With her work, she confronts audiences with the question, "Can a culture sustain itself when it no longer has access to the environment that fashioned its culture?"

 In 2024 her work featured in an exhibition titled The New Transcendence at the Friedman Benda Gallery in New York (a group show curated by Glenn Adamson also featuring works by Ini Archibong, Andrea Branzi, Stephen Burks, Najla El Zein, and Samuel Ross).

 Leonard currently resides in Northfield, MN.

 Education

 Courtney M. Leonard attended the Institute of American Indian Arts in Santa Fe, New Mexico.
 She received her associate degree in art and museum studies in 2000.
 Two years later, she received her bachelor's degree from Alfred University's NY College of Ceramics.
 Leonard received her Masters of Fine Arts in Ceramics from the Rhode Island School of Design in 2008.

 Artworks

-Leonard has been working with clay since she was a little girl but her first experience understanding the connection between herself and working with clay was in high school.
+Leonard has been working with clay since she was young but her first experience understanding the connection between herself and working with clay was in high school.
 From then on, she began using her artwork with ceramics to focus on the issues that the Shinnecock community faces with the ocean environment and sustainability.